alfie-ns/alfie-ns.github.io/index.md

 ## Introduction

-I'm Alfie, a Computer Science undergraduate at the University of Plymouth, specializing in Artificial Intelligence.
+I'm Alfie, a Computer Science undergraduate at the University of Plymouth, specialising in Artificial Intelligence.
 Entering my second year, I'm aiming for a first-class honours degree, with a particular interest in mathematical modules.

-My portfolio includes:
-- Dr. Fit: A health and fitness assistant using Python and Flask
+AI Products:
-- VidBriefs: An iOS app for video summarization, built with Swift
+- VidBriefs: An iOS app for video summarisation, built with Swift and Python(Django)
+- Dr. Fit: A health and fitness assistant website using HTML, JavaScript and Python(Flask)

+University modules:
-- COMP1001 Computer Systems report: Exploring AVX intrinsics and C++ for image processing
+- COMP1001 Computer Systems report: Exploring AVX intrinsics and image processing with C++
+- COMP1003 Algorithms and Data Structures report: Implementing an AVL Binary Search Tree in C#

-I'm passionate about AI, Machine Learning, Data Science, and Mathematics.
-My interests also extend to Business, particularly Marketing, Entrepreneurship, and Product Development, with the goal of innovating in AI products and services.
+I’m genuinely passionate about AI, Machine Learning, Data Science, and Mathematics.
+I am also interested in Business, particularly Marketing, Entrepreneurship, and Product Development, with the goal of innovating in AI products and services to improve quality-of-life in the coming years.